By ALLY JAMAH

 The document, Integrating Nature into Uganda’s National Planning, also sets out the policies and actions needed to ensure protection of those key resources, including forests, wetlands, rangelands and fisheries, in the face of heightening pressure on them.
 This followed extensive engagements with stakeholders from public and private sector, academia and others.

 “Uganda is a nature-based country dependent on the health of its ecosystems to survive and thrive.
 But there is little guidance on how the nation can manage its natural ecosystems to ensure that socioeconomic development is sustainable.
-This report seeks to cover that critical need,” said Dr. Peter Alele, Senior Director for Conservation Science at Conservational International Africa.
+This report seeks to cover that critical need,” said Dr. Peter Alele, Senior Regional Director for Conservation Science at Conservational International Africa.